JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Gabriel Baraldi, Mosè Giordano*

-To execute arithmetic operations on Float16 values julia used to promote them to Float32, and then convert them back to Float16 to return the result.
-1.9 added support for native Float16 operations on AArch64 CPUs that have hardware support for half-precision floating-point arithmetic, like Apple's M series or Fujitsu's A64FX.
-In memory-bound applications this allows for up to 2x speedup compared to Float32 operations and 4x compared to Float64 operations.
+To execute arithmetic operations on `Float16` values, julia used to promote them to `Float32`, and then convert them back to `Float16` to return the result.
+1.9 added support for native `Float16` operations on AArch64 CPUs that have hardware support for half-precision floating-point arithmetic, like Apple's M series or Fujitsu's A64FX.
+In memory-bound applications this allows for up to 2× speedup compared to `Float32` operations and 4× compared to `Float64` operations.
 For example, on an M1 MacBook you can get

 ```julia
 julia> using BenchmarkTools